Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Measuring Cultural Dominance

 \section{Measuring Cultural Dominance}

-To measure the cultural dominance, we design a multilingual culture-relevant question set for concrete culture objects (\S \ref{sec:question}), and adopt two widely used multilingual value and opinion surveys for abstract culture objects (\S \ref{sec:survey}).
+To measure cultural dominance, we design a multilingual culture-relevant question set for concrete culture objects (\S \ref{sec:question}) and adopt two widely used multilingual value and opinion surveys for abstract culture objects (\S \ref{sec:survey}).

-\paragraph{General-Purpose Interaction of LLMs} {In this work we focus on the general use of LLMs, which have already been deployed in real-world products (e.g. Microsoft Bing and Office).
-The users are diverse in terms of nations, cultures, educational levels, etc. Most of the users have no necessary background about the prompt techniques and instead communicate with the LLMs-based products with their native language sentences.
+\paragraph{General-Purpose Interaction of LLMs} This work focuses on the general use of LLMs, which have already been deployed in real-world products (e.g., Microsoft Bing and Office).
+The users are diverse regarding nations, cultures, educational levels, etc. Most users have no background in prompt techniques and instead communicate with the LLMs-based products using their native language sentences.
 We simulated this scenario and identified the cultural domination issue due to the predominant use of English data in pretraining.
-Accordingly, the query prompt for LLMs does not clearly specify the context (e.g. the language G) to simulate the practical scenarios.}
+Accordingly, the query prompt for LLMs does not clearly specify the context (e.g., the language G) to simulate the practical scenarios.

-In addition, only without identifying the culture of language G, we can trigger the implicit bias within the LLMs.
-By acknowledging and addressing implicit biases, researchers and organizations can work towards creating a more equitable and inclusive environment for every user.
+In addition, we can only trigger the implicit bias within the LLMs without identifying the culture of language G. By acknowledging and addressing implicit biases, researchers and organizations can work towards creating a more equitable and inclusive environment for every user.